 Cherokee Film Incentive

-The purpose of the Cherokee Film Incentive program is to encourage the production of film and television projects within the boundaries of the Cherokee Nation and to hire Natives in all phases of production including development, pre-production, production, and post-production.
+The purpose of the Cherokee Film Incentive program is to encourage film and television production at our soundstages and to support the hiring of Native Americans in all phases of production, including development, preproduction, production and postproduction.

 Cherokee Film Incentive Summary